webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Absorbs-Energy.md

 ---
 aliases:
-- "Absorbs Energy"
+  - Absorbs Energy
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Energy-Manipulation
+title: Absorbs Energy
+collection: Foci
+kind: Compendium
 ---
 ## Absorbs Energy
 You can harness kinetic energy and transform it into other kinds of energy.